Coast Miwok: Olompali and Nicasio

 By the early 20th century, a few Miwok families pursued fishing for their livelihoods; one family continued commercial fishing into the 1970s, while another family maintained an oyster harvesting business.
-When this activity was neither in season nor profitable, Indian people of this area sought agricultural employment, which required an itinerant lifestyle.
+When this activity was neither in season nor profitable, Miwok people of this area sought agricultural employment, which required an itinerant lifestyle.
 The preferred locality for such work was within Marin and Sonoma counties.

 Recognition

 The Federated Indians of Graton Rancheria, formerly the Federated Coast Miwok, gained federal recognition of their tribal status in December 2000.
 The new tribe consists of people of both Coast Miwok and Southern Pomo descent.

 Population

 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 (See Population of Native California.)
 Alfred L. Kroeber put the 1770 population of the Coast Miwok at 1,500.
 Sherburne F. Cook raised this figure to 2,000.

 The population in 1848 was estimated as 300, and it had dropped to 60 in 1880.